-This point can be reinforced by the fact that, besides external debt representing by large the largest share of total public debt, there is also a domestic debt component which tends to increase in many LICs and which can be directly serviced using government revenues in domestic currency.
-However, an additional shortcoming is that the DSF does not include the domestic debt in its assessment of debt distress risk, simply acknowledging its relative importance in the country's DSA write-ups.
+This implies that the external debt burden should not be assessed independently from the dynamics of the domestic debt as it is the case of the LIC DSA procedure.
 Also overlooked in the DSA is the role of private non-publicly guaranteed debt.
-If this debt is growing out of the privates repayment capacity the all country creditworthiness and stability will be affected with negative repercussions on growth.
+If this debt is growing out of the privates' repayment capacity the all country creditworthiness and stability will be affected with negative repercussions on growth.

-Regarding the use of debt ratios to GDP, Wyplosz (2007:4) and Martin (2004:16) argue that there is little relationship between GDP and the amount of adequate revenues that can be collected.16
+Regarding the use of debt ratios to GDP, Wyplosz (2007:4) and Martin (2004:16) argue that there is little relationship between GDP and the amount of adequate revenues that can be collected.
+This point is clearly valid for Mozambique where megaprojects being important contributors to GDP contribute very marginally to the countries fiscal revenues and foreign exchange net contribution.

-Concerning the use of the NPV of debt, as noted by Gunning and Mash (1999:3), at a general level, credit constraints limit the applicability of sustainability analyses based on
+Concerning the use of the NPV of debt, as noted by Gunning and Mash (1999:3), at a general level, credit constraints limit the applicability of sustainability analyses based on present values.
+Besides considering that NPV of debt are being calculated by discounting debt much more heavily than it should, much more important is the more general point made by Martin (2002; 2004) that debt overhang problems arising from private market actors are related to their perception of the burden of debt considering nominal values rather than present values of debt.